 - mood enhancement, because studies show working outside and with the soil boosts moods.
 In fact, “green therapy” is based on the idea that simply seeing nature can ease symptoms of stress, anxiety, and depression.
 Gardening for mental health rocks.

-Growing your vegetables, herbs, and fruits is a great way to add more fresh food to your plate.
-In addition, produce that’s growing steps away from the kitchen makes including veggies in a dish easy and extra satisfying!
+Growing your own vegetables, herbs, and fruits is a great way to add more fresh food to your plate.
+Healthy gardening provides produce just steps away from the kitchen, making including veggies in a dish easy and extra satisfying!